PhotonBursted/FetchQuestMC/README.md

 This datapack involves item hunts; getting as many items as possible within the vanilla Minecraft game.
 All of the obtainable items have been put in the pack as advancements and categorised.

-This doesn't mean, however, the game is playable already; as of now no logic has been put in for granting those advancements or getting points.

 ## Installation
 Installation goes like any other datapack:
  - Download the latest ZIP from the releases page